 There are 22 occurrences of the Alameda whipsnake within the action area in the CNDDB (CDFG 2011).
 The Service believes that the Environmental Baseline for this species is not substantively different from that described in the Service's Intra-Service Opinion for the HCP/NCCP.
-Therefore, the Service is incorporating by reference the Environmental Baseline for the Alameda whipsnake, refer to the Intra-Service Opinion for the HCP/NCCP.
+Therefore, the Service is incorporating by reference the Environmental Baseline from that opinion.
+For additional information regarding the Environmental Baseline for the Alameda whipsnake, refer to the Intra-Service Opinion for the HCP/NCCP.